 The influence of automation on conventional functions and securing shareholder buy-in is necessary and cannot be exchanged.
 A disciplined strategy is decisive in guaranteeing the best way to petition the workforce, and as a company, it is vital to formulate an environment of agreement among the employees.

-While insurance companies are keen to welcome RPA, the overall applicability is based on a careful and robust RPA implementation.
+While insurance companies are keen to welcome robotic process automation for insurance, the overall applicability is based on a careful and robust RPA implementation.
 It would be reasonable to confirm a rigid set of methods with minimum to no individual review demand.
 After post-completion of the primary execution, insurers can propel the subsequent degree of methods in stages.